-Les joined as an apprentice turner in 1972.
-Moving up through the business as an inspector and Workshop Manager, he was finally appointed Director in 1994.
-With 41 years’ experience in gear cutting, Les is now General Manager, making sure our customers enjoy the highest quality products and best levels of service.
+Les joined as an apprentice turner in 1972 and rose up through the business with spells as Inspector and Workshop Manager.
+Able to do gear calculations in his head, Les is now General Manager, making sure our customers enjoy the highest quality products and best levels of service.
 On top of keeping the business running smoothly, Les likes sport, photography and eating out.
-Grandchildren and a dog make sure he’s always kept busy.
+A growing brood of grandchildren make sure he’s always kept busy.

 Paul originally spent 20 years working for Royal Doulton as an industrial engineer.
-But as the local pottery industry declined, he moved into an accounting role with a large clothing manufacturer.
-In May 2011, he brought his financial wizardry over to the Charles Leek team.
-From placing orders to credit control, Paul is responsible for all financial and administration.
-Outside the office, he’s also a keen walker who’s successfully restored a number of classic cars.
+The decline of the local pottery industry led him into an accounting role with a large clothing manufacturer, joining the team here as Office Manager in 2011.
+From placing orders to credit control, Paul is responsible for all aspects of day to day finance and administration.
+Outside of the office, he is a keen walker who has successfully restored a number of classic cars.

-Dave started out as a general engineering apprentice at local company, Bode & Sons.
-After fine-tuning his engineering skills for over 20 years, Dave stepped into the world of IT.
-Joining Charles Leek in October 2001, he’s gone on to become our head CNC Programmer, also looking after our day-to-day IT set-up.
-Away from motherboards and microchips, Dave likes to combine landscape photography with walking in the Peak District and the Lakes.
+Dave is another of the most experienced members of the team.
+He started his working life as a general engineering apprentice at another local company, Bode & Sons.
+After fine-tuning his engineering skills for over 20 years, Dave changed careers and stepped into the world of IT.
+Joining us and returning to engineering in 2001, he has gone on to become our head CNC programmer and keeper of passwords.
+Outside of work Dave loves being outdoors, combining his interests in walking and photography.
+He has a particular love of the Lake District and often holidays there.